TheRhysFoster/Healthcare-Management-Database/README.md

 CREATE INDEX appointment_status_and_date_idx ON appointment(appointment_status, appointment_date);
 CREATE INDEX ON staff_appointment(staff_id);
 ```
-The above indexes allow the database to first view a "Map" which shows which page or chunk the matching rows are in and then head directly there ignoring all irrelevant rows.
+The above indexes allow the database to first view a type of "map" which shows which page or chunk the matching rows are in and then head directly there ignoring all irrelevant rows.
 This usually takes execution time down from seconds to milliseconds for extremely large datasets.

+Attributes that are in `JOINs` OR `WHERE` clauses when querying have been indexed manually, including some foreign keys as they are not automatically indexed like other RDBMS.
+Being able to manually index foreign keys is a better option in database design because some FKs won't ever be used in queries, therefore saving space by leaving them as non-indexed attributes.

-Attributes that are in `JOINs` OR `WHERE` clauses when querying have been indexed manually.
-PSQL automatically indexes any attribute that uses a `UNIQUE` constraint.
-Since the database is not live / in use, the `CONCURRENTLY` option was not used as there is not a risk of blocking WRITEs.
+PSQL does automatically index any attribute that uses a `UNIQUE` constraint.
+Since the database is not live / in use, the `CONCURRENTLY` option was not used as there is not a risk of blocking WRITEs at this time.

-## 🔍 Querying / Views
+## 🔍 Queries & Views

 ### 🩺 Heart Disease Indicator
 <details>
-  <summary>🔍 Click To View Query: (Patient Heart Disease Indicators)</summary>
+  <summary>🔍 Click To View Query: (Heart Disease Indicators)</summary>

 ```sql
 CREATE VIEW